obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 > [!quote] Released
 Created date was introduced in Tasks 2.0.0.

-See [[Dates#-created|created date]] for how to make Tasks record the created date on any task lines that it creates.
+See [[Dates#➕ Created|created date]] for how to make Tasks record the created date on any task lines that it creates.

 - `no created date`
 - `has created date`